 How do you build a habit of reading?

 This starts at infancy.
 From birth, we can read to our children.
-Treat books with respect, make 230079_1967333258866_696346_nspace in your home for them to live.
+Treat books with respect, make space in your home for them to live.
 Fill your home with quality books, and take time each day to read them with your child.
 If you’re new to reading aloud, start with 20 minutes a day.
 Read 2 or 3 picture books at bedtime.
 Later, add in another read aloud time during the day, maybe after lunch.

 When your child has learned to read to themselves, it’s easy to want to drop that read aloud time.
 Don’t!
 Reading aloud is such an important part of their education.
 It shouldn’t stop just because they are capable of reading on their own.
 Continue your regular read aloud times, but add in another “quiet reading” time for them to read on their own.
 During this quiet reading time, both you and your child should be reading something.
 In order to build the habit of reading in our children, we have to first build the habit of reading in ourselves.
 It doesn’t matter if you are reading Charles Dickens or James Patterson, just read something.
 Let them see that you think reading is important and worthy of your time.
 If you treat reading as a chore – something that must be gotten through – your child will come to regard reading as something to check off the to-do list.
 It’s a sad fact that many people grow up despising reading, and never reading another book once they’re finished with school.